-The extensive Serious Insights report and infographic on how to buy a device case still offers the best advice on case trade-offs across a variety of case styles and device needs.
+The extensive Serious Insights report and infographic on how to buy a device case still offer the best advice on case trade-offs across a variety of case styles and device needs.
 But as new devices arrive, I still test new cases, often with a particular aesthetic bent.
 Because my iPhone 12 mini sports a beautiful blue coating I didn’t want to cover up its shiny exterior unless I did so with a case even more appealing than Apple’s design.
-So, I requested only clear cases, except for the one case that no phone in my collection can be without: the Twelve South BookBook.
+So, I requested only clear cases, except for the one case that no phone in my collection can be without the Twelve South BookBook.

 The Twelve South BookBook Vol.2 for iPhone 12 Mini

 Seventeen feet of books fill one of my office walls, and those bookcases house hundreds of books.
 So, my first go-to case is always the Twelve South BookBook, the elegant leather case that makes iPhones and iPads look like books.
 I have enjoyed reviewing these cases since the beginning of the iPad line.
 The company’s artsy execution continues even as they increase their technical prowess.

 Earlier versions of the BookBook bound the case to the leather cover.
 This made for some awkward picture-taking.
 It also made it difficult to slim down an iPhone’s size without removing its completely from its leather enclosure.
 The iPhone 12 versions now leverage Apple’s favorite gimmick, the magnet.